 Tips to reduce leg pain

 First, consult a doctor.
-Have them evaluate your physical condition and confirm if you can follow these tips without health issues.
-If there are no hormonal imbalances, serious heart or venous problems, or diseases that prevent it, pressotherapy can be the indicated and infallible therapy to combat tired legs.
-It can also help to read our Contraindications Guide for Pressotherapy.
+Have them evaluate your physical condition and confirm if you can follow these tips without risk to your health.
+If there are no hormonal imbalances, serious heart or venous problems, or diseases that prevent it, Compression Therapy can be the right and reliable treatment to combat tired legs.
+You may also find it helpful to read our Compression Therapy Contraindications Guide.

 - Nutrition: Make it balanced and nutritious.
-Let fruits and vegetables abound in your diet, always.
+Let fruits and vegetables always abound in your diet.
 Reduce salt to a minimum.
 It’s not good and masks flavors.
-You can take it occasionally, but if you really want to keep fluid retention in check, don’t give it daily prominence in your menu.
-Also avoid saturated fats, fried foods, processed foods, pastries.
-The Devil lurks in every supermarket aisle, and it’s hard to pass by, but if some people avoid the hardest drugs, you can too.
+You can have it occasionally, but if you really want to keep fluid retention in check, don’t give it daily prominence in your menu.
+Also avoid saturated fats, fried foods, processed foods, and pastries.
+The Devil lurks in every supermarket aisle, and it’s hard to pass by, but if some people can avoid the hardest drugs, you can too.

 - Move!
 That “I already move enough at work” is not an acceptable excuse.
 If your legs are the way they are, it’s because you’re not moving them as they need.
-If your job forces you to sit or stand for many hours but moving your legs little, stop for a few minutes to stretch, jog a bit, or take a short walk even if it’s just in your workplace.
+If your job forces you to sit or stand for many hours but with little leg movement, stop for a few minutes to stretch, jog a little, or take a short walk even if it’s just around your workplace.

 - Physical exercise: Nothing like exercising the body to revive all its systems.
-If running, cycling, or going to the gym is not your thing, try putting on your favorite music and dance for about 30 or 45 minutes.
-Do it enthusiastically and sweat, sweat, sweat!
-If you haven't exercised for a long time, you will feel like your liver is in your mouth, but after a few days, your body will adapt and you will feel great, with much more energy.
-You will also notice that you rest better at night.
-And note these two little tricks: Do the exercise either early in the morning on an empty stomach or in the afternoon.
+If running, cycling, or going to the gym isn’t your thing, try putting on your favorite music and dance for about 30 to 45 minutes.
+Do it with enthusiasm and sweat, sweat, sweat!
+If you haven’t exercised in a long time, you’ll feel like your liver is in your mouth, but after a few days, your body will adapt and you’ll feel great, with much more energy.
+You’ll also notice that you sleep better at night.
+And note these two little tips: Do the exercise either early in the morning on an empty stomach or in the afternoon.
 If you have dinner afterward, make it something light.
 And in any case, always wait an hour and a half before eating anything solid.
 This is what you should do to burn fat.
-Another thing you can do is take spirulina algae either in tablets or powder dissolved in water.
+Another thing you can do is take spirulina algae, either in tablets or powder dissolved in water.
 It speeds up metabolism.
-And don't stop drinking water during exercise.
+And don’t stop drinking water during exercise.
 Water and oxygen are all you need to burn some of the fat you probably also have in your legs.

 - Rest.
 Getting enough sleep is crucial for everything to be in order in your body.
 Our lifestyle is already too hectic for you to deprive not only your legs but the rest of your body of the rest it deserves.
-Try to sleep 8 hours daily and if you have trouble sleeping, induce sleep with some reading.
+Try to sleep 8 hours a day, and if you have trouble sleeping, induce sleep with some reading.
 You can also take melatonin.
-If your legs are very swollen, keep them elevated for about 20 minutes at some point during the day, or place a cylindrical cushion at the foot of the bed to have your legs higher than the rest of the body and thus facilitate venous return.
+If your legs are very swollen, keep them elevated for about 20 minutes at some point during the day, or place a cylindrical pillow at the foot of the bed to keep your legs higher than the rest of your body, thus facilitating venous return.

 - Lymphatic drainage.
-You will surely need to redirect retained fluid and eliminate toxins.
-Nothing like pressotherapy for swollen legs and therefore tired legs.
-Using them regularly, pressotherapy boots will restore normality to your lymphatic system, with a gentle but firm massage that will act from the feet to the lymph nodes located in the groin.
-The massage also helps to break down fat nodules that cause cellulite.
-Be consistent and do at least 2-3 sessions a week, for about 45 minutes.
-After 10 sessions, you should already notice the great benefits of pressotherapy on your legs.
+You will likely need to redirect retained fluid and eliminate toxins.
+Nothing beats Compression Therapy for swollen and therefore tired legs.
+Using them regularly, Compression Therapy boots will restore normal function to your lymphatic system, with a gentle but firm massage that works from the feet up to the lymph nodes located in the groin.
+The massage also helps break down fat nodules that cause cellulite.
+Be consistent and do at least 2-3 sessions a week, each lasting about 45 minutes.
+After 10 sessions, you should already notice the great benefits of Compression Therapy on your legs.

-- Only pressotherapy boots or a more complete set?
-It is undoubtedly logical to recommend pressotherapy boots for leg circulation, and because the tired legs syndrome is called that for an obvious reason, but depending on the severity, the pressotherapy belt or shorts can also be very helpful.
-The lymphatic system is not limited to the legs but runs throughout the body, and the same happens with fat and retained fluid.
-So combining several garments in the same session can be the best option for a broader treatment.
+- Just Compression Therapy boots or a more complete set?
+It is certainly logical to recommend Compression Therapy boots for leg circulation, and because tired legs syndrome is called that for an obvious reason, but depending on the severity, the Compression Therapy belt or shorts can also be very helpful.
+The lymphatic system is not limited to the legs but runs throughout the body, and the same goes for fat and retained fluid.
+So combining several garments in one session can be the best option for a broader treatment.

-Pressotherapy is not only intended for vain people who care about their aesthetics.
+Compression Therapy is not just for vain people who care about their appearance.
 Nor is it exclusively for athletes.
 Do you work many hours standing?
-Or quite the opposite, tied to a seat?
-If so, pressotherapy suits you as much as anyone else.
+Or the opposite, stuck in a seat?
+If so, Compression Therapy is as beneficial for you as for anyone else.
 The tired legs syndrome is the logical consequence of many professions that involve significant sedentary behavior or little mobility.

-People who work in hospitality, hair salons, driving public transport, delivery trucks, in secretarial or administrative tasks...
-All of them sooner or later suffer the ravages of their professions on their bodies and especially on their legs.
-Pains and stings in ankles, knees, calves, thighs... the whole leg ends up affected.
+People who work in hospitality, hair salons, driving public transport, delivery trucks, in secretarial or administrative tasks… All of them sooner or later suffer the toll of their professions on their bodies and especially on their legs.
+Pain and tingling in ankles, knees, calves, thighs… the whole leg ends up affected.
 What to do in this situation?
-The answer lies in improving the lymphatic system with a good draining massage from time to time.
-And precisely because it works, pressotherapy for legs has such good reviews.
+The answer lies in improving the lymphatic system with a good lymphatic drainage massage from time to time.
+And precisely because it works, compression therapy for legs has such good reviews.

-You are probably wondering now what the price of leg pressotherapy is.
+You are probably wondering now what the price of compression therapy for legs is.
 Going to a center for occasional sessions can be expensive, honestly.
-Considering that one or several massage sessions will have little impact on your legs, no matter how good the offer is and how closely you do them – from 20 euros you can have a session and packs of 10 or more sessions are also offered – the most profitable option is undoubtedly to have your own home pressotherapy device.
+Considering that one or several massage sessions will have little impact on your legs, no matter how good the offer is and how closely you do them – from 20 euros you can have a session and packs of 10 or more sessions are also offered – the most cost-effective option is definitely to have your own home compression therapy device.

-Having to go to a center several times a month, the truth is that it is too expensive for the vast majority of people.
-So the best option is to pay once and have pressotherapy at home whenever you want.
+Having to go to a center several times a month is really too expensive for the vast majority of people.
+So the best option is to pay once and have compression therapy at home whenever you want.
 There are many devices on the market, with prices that vary quite a bit.
-Our advice is that if you opt for the cheapest ones, you will soon regret it.
-But you also don't need to spend what a center would spend on a professional pressotherapy device.
+Our advice is that if you choose the cheapest ones, you will soon regret it.
+But you also don’t need to spend what a center would charge for a professional compression therapy device.

-A pressotherapy device for home use is equally effective even if it has less power.
-The only difference is that you will have to use it a bit more frequently, but the effects and benefits are the same.
+A compression therapy device for home use is equally effective even if it has less power.
+The only difference is that you will need to use it a bit more frequently, but the effects and benefits are the same.
 And of course, the price is also more reasonable.
-The SIZEN pressotherapy offers you a device that meets your needs, with an affordable price that you can pay in installments and that you will profit from immediately.
-Dare to try the SIZEN 6+ and you will see how by following our advice and doing sessions regularly, you too will be able to say goodbye to tired legs, recovering your agility and with it the desire to step stronger than ever.
+The SIZEN compression therapy offers you a device that meets your needs, at an affordable price you can pay in installments and that you will quickly get your money’s worth from.
+Get motivated to try the SIZEN 6+ and you will see how by following our advice and doing sessions regularly, you too will be able to say goodbye to tired legs, regaining your agility and with it the desire to step stronger than ever.

 Share: